19 August 2022

 What’s The Best Time To See The Wildebeest Calving Season?

-Ideally, you want to arrange a trip somewhere between the end of December and March, as February is when the season is at its best, as there are many tented camps set up in the path of the migration.
+Ideally, you want to arrange a safari somewhere between the end of December and March, as February is when the season is at its best, as there are many tented camps set up in the path of the migration.

-This way, you can get a good view of the action, and there are many different types of accommodation in this area that you can take advantage of to experience this event.
+This way, you can get a good view of the action, and there are many types of accommodation in this area that you can take advantage of to experience this event.

 This can be during the calving season, which is from mid-December until mid-March in Ndutu, and as the migration happens all year round, you can also see this amazing spectacle in central and northern Serengeti.